 There’s all the other heavy lift drones, then there’s the FreeFly, the Seattle based outlier in the industry.
-Currently they offer the Freefly Alta 6 & 8.
-Freefly was a pioneer in the heavy lift arena with the Cinestar (that’s our Cinestar from 2013 as the featured image), and everyone is probably familiar with the Movi electronic stabilizers.
+Currently they offer the Freefly Alta 6, 8 and the Alta X. Freefly was a pioneer in the heavy lift arena with the Cinestar (that’s our Cinestar from 2013 as the 1st gallery image), and anyone reading this is probably familiar with the Movi electronic stabilizers.
 Freefly has a soft spot in my heart because they’re the only real American company that makes drones anyone cares about.
 We also own a MoVI XL and are a boutique Freefly dealer.
 When I first wrote this blog post back in 2018, there were many heavy lift manufactures, now it’s pretty much Freefly Alta and a couple of custom builds.
 The market has really changed!

-There’s a very small percentage of you that will need to go bigger, that would involve the Intuitive Aerial Aerigon, Gryphon Dynamics, or custom builds by for lifting a Phantom 4K, a 360 ball, or 3D dual-camera rig.
+Then there’s a couple smaller boutique companies that have heavy lift drones like Gryphon Dynamics,, the rest are custom builds by for lifting a Phantom 4K, a 360 ball, or 3D dual-camera rig.
 But chances are if you’re looking in this category, you probably don’t need to read this article.
 If you do need this sort of power, we’d be happy to help!

 Please don’t hesitate to contact us.
 We will be happy to help you with all your aerial and dynamic camera shots.